seve-andre/casine/README.md

 - [Vite](https://vitejs.dev/): as frontend tool for faster development
 - [TypeScript](https://www.typescriptlang.org/): as main language for frontend
 - [Diesel - SQLite](https://diesel.rs/): ORM and Query Builder in Rust to store all infos about houses, apartments, guests, ...

+# Why Tauri?
+[Tauri](https://tauri.app/) is a modern framework for building tiny, blazingly fast binaries for all major desktop platforms.
+It uses [Rust](https://www.rust-lang.org), a high-perfomance and secure programming language, as backend and any JS framework you want for the frontend ([Svelte](https://svelte.dev/) in my case).
+I've chosen Tauri over [Electron](https://www.electronjs.org/) after reading [this article](https://betterprogramming.pub/will-tauri-be-an-electron-killer-38fd6478004) that explains the differences between the two.